apache/cordova-docs/www/docs/en/dev/guide/appdev/allowlist/index.md

 On Android and iOS, the network request allow list (see above) is not able to filter all types of requests (e.g. `<video>` & WebSockets are not blocked).
 So, in addition to the allow list, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.

-On Android, support for CSP within the system webview starts with KitKat (but is available on all versions using Crosswalk WebView).

 Here are some example CSP declarations for your `.html` pages:

 ```html